diva-exchange/divachain/README.md

 A blockchain implementation using PBFT (practical byzantine fault tolerance) as a consensus algorithm.

-This is fully anonymous ("Privacy-By-Design"), very lightweight, fast, low-energy and permissionless blockchain.
+This is a fully anonymous ("Privacy-By-Design"), very lightweight, fast, low-energy and permissionless blockchain.

 A PBFT consensus is very much network bound.
 The chain gets built by "communication" instead of "computation".
 Therefore lots of messages are crossing the network.